-- Any persons whom are acting as administrators, umpires or who serve on any of the Selection Committees for the titles in question DURING the course of the tournament are not allowed to participate.
+- Any persons who are acting as administrators, referees or who serve on any of the Selection Committees for the titles in question DURING the course of the tournament are not allowed to participate.

 - Volunteers who assist in the league are authorised to compete.
 NESA will take various precautions to ensure that every decision is scrutinized, making it impossible for volunteers to gain an unfair advantage.
 This means assistants/volunteers will not have access to scores/servers.

 - All currently banned/suspended players may not enter for these tournaments.

 - All players are expected to provide full and accurate details as requested on the application forms.
 Failure to provide such details or payment of entry fees may result in the disqualification of such teams/individuals from the tournament.

 - All players entering into this tournament agree and understand that NESA as the representative sports body for esports in Namibia is acting under the regulations of the NSC.